-The proof algorithm for a PGL+ program clearly departs from classical propositional interpreters and is performed in four sequential steps.
-A satisfiability testing step of PGL+ clauses.
-A pre-processing step which, due to the disjunctive interpretation of fuzzy constants, ensures that all (hidden) clauses of a PGL+ program are considered.
-A translation step which translates a PGL+ program extended with all (hidden) clauses into a semantically equivalent set of facts for determining the maximum degree of possibilistic belief with which a fuzzy goal can be entailed, whenever the program satisfies a context constraint.
-And finally, a deduction step, based on a necessity-like measure, which computes the maximum degree of deduction of a fuzzy goal from the equivalent set of facts.
+The proof procedure for a PGL+ program clearly departs from classical propositional interpreters and is performed in four sequential steps.
+The first step consits in a satisfiability testing procedure of PGL+ clauses.
+The second step consits in a pre-processing procedure which, due to the disjunctive interpretation of fuzzy constants, ensures that all (hidden) clauses of a PGL+ program are considered.
+The third step consits in a translation procedure which takes a PGL+ program extended with all (hidden) clauses and translates it into a semantically equivalent set of facts for determining the maximum degree of possibilistic belief with which a fuzzy goal can be entailed, whenever the program satisfies a context constraint.
+The fourth step consits in a deduction procedure, based on a necessity-like measure, which computes the maximum degree of deduction of a fuzzy goal from the equivalent set of facts.